DevExpress/devextreme-demos/JSDemos/Demos/Charts/DrillDown/description.md

 - *"Drill down"* means navigate to a more detailed view.
 - *"Drill up"* means navigate back up a level.

 In this demo, you can click/tap a group of TreeMap tiles to drill down.
 Once you go down a level, navigation links appear at the top of the TreeMap.
-Use then to drill back up.
+Use them to drill back up.
 To implement this technique, follow the steps below:

 1. Set the [interactWithGroup](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#interactWithGroup) property to `true` to force the control to hot-track entire groups instead of individual items.